ryansobol/eslint-config-ryansobol/README.md

 };
 ```

-Add the following code to the `.eslintrc.js` file of an ECMAScript 5 project running in a web browser and using jQuery.
+Add the following code to the `.eslintrc.js` file of an ECMAScript 5 project that's running in a browser and using jQuery.

 ```js
 module.exports = {